Kushtrim Lushtaku: Club career

 He began his career with TG Offenau.
 After four years there, he joined FSV Bad Friedrichshall in summer 1998.
 He played for FSV Bad Friedrichshall for only one year.
 In July 1999, he signed for VfR Heilbronn and moved after two years to city rival FC Heilbronn.
 Lushtaku played for five years for FC Heilbronn before joining TSG Backnang 1919 in summer 2006.
 After two successful years with TSG Backnang 1919 Lushtaku signed his first professional contract in the newly formed Kosovar Superliga for KF Drenica.
 In his first professional season he played 25 games, scored nine goals and rendered fifteen assists for his club.

 1860 München

 In summer 2009, he left KF Drenica and signed a four-year contract with TSV 1860 München, on 30 July 2009.

 Örebro

 On 1 March 2011, Lushtaku signed with Allsvenskan team Örebro.
 He made his competitive debut on 21 April by playing full-90 minutes as Örebro defeated 2–1 Häcken.
-His first goal came later on 13 June in the match against Trelleborgs, where Lushtaku scored in the last moments of the match as Örebro won 4–2.
+His first goal came later on 13 June in the match against Trelleborg, where Lushtaku scored in the last moments of the match as Örebro won 4–2.